 Darmera pelatata | umbrella plant

-This plant is not currently available, however, propagation is planned/underway.
-Please sign up for the waitlist below to receive updates on availability.
+This plant will not be available in 2026, however, propagation is planned/underway.
+Please sign up for the waitlist below to receive updates on availability in future years.

 Couldn't load pickup availability